- Open Access

 There was a prevalence of females in this group (Table2).
 Dyspnea was seen in all patients; cough (80%) and expectorations (70%) were also reported (Table2).
 All patients were positive for precipitins to several different avian serum antigens (data not shown).
-In the BAL 60% lymphocytes, 33% macrophages, 5.5% neutrophils, 1.3% eosinophils and 0.2% mast cells were seen (Table
+In the BAL 60% lymphocytes, 33% macrophages, 5.5% neutrophils, 1.3% eosinophils and 0.2% mast cells were seen (Table3).

 Cases were classified according to dominating pattern as UIP (n = 2), RB (n = 2), NSIP (n = 5) and OP (n = 1).
 In three cases histiocytic aggregates and granulomas could be found in the second look, which allowed histopathological diagnosis of HP (Figure8, Table1).
 Only case specific evaluation allowed diagnosis in all patients.

 Langerhans cell histiocytosis (LCH)

 These patients were younger than those with IPF, NSIP, and the other ILD (p < 0.05) and were 100% smokers, with a mean consumption of 22.5 pack years.
-In the BAL 4.5% lymphocytes, 86% macrophages, 7.5% neutrophils, 1.5% eosinophils and 0.5% mast cells were seen (Table
+In the BAL 4.5% lymphocytes, 86% macrophages, 7.5% neutrophils, 1.5% eosinophils and 0.5% mast cells were seen (Table3).

 Initially without clinical information four cases were diagnosed as RBILD (Table1).
 Morphologically definitive diagnosis could be made in all cases by immunohistochemical demonstration of Langerhans cells (positive reaction for CD1a and S100 protein, Figures9,10).